-The IMU383 provides a SPI interface for data communications.
+The IMU383 has the option to communicate via SPI interface.
 This section of the user's manual defines the unit register map, register control capabilities, and the data register reading and writing methodologies.

 The unit operates as a slave device.
 The master device must be configured to communicate with the unit using the following settings: